-- 1. Report prepared by GeoTest, Inc, entitled: "Geotechnical Engineering Services Report No. 1-10912B Navajo Gallup Water Supply Project BBN9 Reach 10.1.1 Chlorinator Building Relocation, McKinley County, New Mexico", dated December 6, 2021.
+- Report prepared by Geo-Test, entitled: "Geotechnical Engineering Services Report No. 1-10912C Navajo Gallup Water Supply Project Beacon Bisti N9 Reach 10.2.1 Pump Station & Chlorinator Buildings, dated November 11, 2021.
 Refer to Exhibit A of the Contract Documents. - 2.
 "Soil and Rock Potholing" data, as prepared by Souder, Miller & Associates.
-Refer to Exhibit B of the Contract Documents. - 3.
-Soil Chemical Analysis for NGWSP BBN9 Reach 10.1.1, as prepared by Souder, Miller & Associates, dated February 2022.
-Refer to Exhibit C of the Contract Documents. - 4.
+Refer to Exhibit B of the Contract Documents.
+To be completed prior to 100% Design - 3.
+Soil Chemical Analysis for NGWSP BBN9 Reach 10.2.1, as prepared by SMA. - 4.
 Note that in the event of any discrepancy or difference in requirements between the geotechnical reports referenced above and the Technical Specifications, the more stringent requirement shall apply. - 5.
 Refer to Section 01 00 00 regarding Contractor's ability to rely on subsurface data provided by Owner.